oatlog/oatlog/doc/report/main.typ

 Oatlog performs the following optimizations until reaching a fixed point
 - Merging variables due to functional dependency.
 - Deduplicating identical premise atoms and identical action atoms.
-- Removing all action atoms that are also present in premise.
+- Removing all action atoms that are also present among the premises.
 - Attempt to merge variables that are later unified, so the unify can be avoided.
   - This is not possible if and only if both variables in the unify are already defined in the premise, in which case merging them would restrict the matches.